typedb/biograkn/README.md

 ## An example Query

-### What are diseases that are associated with protein interactions taking place in the liver?
+### What are the diseases that are associated with protein interactions taking place in the liver?

 ```
 match